Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Results

 \subsection{Anisotropy of T$_2$}

 The goal of this section is to determine signatures of the different types of noise in $T_2$ data.
 We first show that EWJN is not important for $T_2$.
 Then we point out that hyperfine noise is isotropic and estimate its magnitude.
-Then we combine it with various models of charge noise and compute the resulting anisotropy maps.
-These models are the uniformly distributed dipole model (UD), uniformly distributed trap model (UT), localized cluster dipole model (CD) and localized cluster trap model (CT).

-In the experiment, $T_2^*$ of the device is measured to be $840\pm70\,$ns and corresponds to $T_2^{(x)}$ of our simulation because the applied magnetic field $B_0$ is in the $x$-direction.
-For EWJN, the dephasing rate in $i$-direction is
+In the experiment of Ref.~\cite{Kawakami:2014p666}, $T_2^*$ of the device is measured to be $840\pm70\,$ns and corresponds to $T_2^{(x)}$ of our simulation because the applied magnetic field $B_0$ is in the $x$-direction.
+For EWJN, the dephasing rate in the $i$-direction is

-As a result, the simulated $T^{(x)}_2 = 0.22\,$s, which is five orders of magnitude larger than the experimental one.
+This is the dephasing time for the exponential regime when the time $t \gg \hbar / k_BT.$ The calculated $T^{(x)}_2 = 1.19\,$s from EWJN is six orders of magnitude larger than the experimental one.
 Thus the dominant mechanism for the decoherence of the qubit should be charge noise, not EWJN.

 The isotropic hyperfine noise is taken into account by estimating it from other experiments.
 It should not differ too much from one device to another.
 The material in the case study device is natural silicon.
-If the decoherence rate in isotopically purified silicon \cite{Takeda:2016p1600694} is subtracted from that in natural silicon \cite{Yoneda:2018p102}, we find a hyperfine contribution to the rate of $1/T_2^{hyper} = (1.83\upmu$s$)^{-1} - (20.4\upmu$s$)^{-1} = (2.01\,\upmu$s$)^{-1}$. $1/T_2^{hyper}$ is then simply added to the dephasing rates from charge noise.
+If the decoherence rate in isotopically purified silicon \cite{Yoneda:2018p102} is subtracted from that in natural silicon \cite{Takeda:2016p1600694}, we find a hyperfine contribution to the rate of $1/T_2^{hyper} = (1.83\upmu$s$)^{-1} - (20.4\upmu$s$)^{-1} = (2.01\,\upmu$s$)^{-1}$. $1/T_2^{hyper}$ is then simply added to the dephasing rates from charge noise.
 Because of its isotropy, its effect is to smooth the resulting plots.

 For charge noise, $\Gamma(t)$ for the applied field along the $(\theta, \phi)$ direction can be written as